20mup/jurassic-rescue-robot/README.md

 > MREN 303 – “Tronassic Park” Robotics Challenge (2024)

 **A semester-long robotics project developed during my Mechatronics & Robotics Engineering coursework at Queen's University.**
-We designed, prototyped, and iterated a robot for a Jurassic Park-themed challenge...
+We designed, prototyped, and iterated a robot for a Jurassic Park-themed challenge.
+The robot’s mission was to autonomously press a button to open a gate and manually rescue a doll.
+Corralling dinosaur figures was a bonus objective.

 ---